DevCTx/unit_tests_practice/questionnaire_import.md

 * openquizzdb_241.json
 * openquizzdb_90.json

-and converts them into a specific json [format](./questionnaire.md#expected-json-schema) before to save them into the [json_questionnaires](./json_questionnaires) folder
+and converts them into a specific [json format](./questionnaire.md#expected-json-schema) before to save them into the [json_questionnaires](./json_questionnaires) folder

-Those quizzes were initially downloaded from http://www.openquizzdb.org/ or https://www.kiwime.com/oqdb/files/ but the API that allowed to do it for free has been disconnected and is no longer available.\
+Those quizzes were initially downloaded from http://www.openquizzdb.org/ or https://www.kiwime.com/oqdb/files/ but the API which allowed to do it for free has been disconnected and is no longer available.\
-Those quizzes have thus been transferred on www.codeavecjonathan.com to be manipulated through this exercise
+Those quizzes have thus been transferred on www.codeavecjonathan.com to be manipulated through this exercise.

 ### Sample of the initial json quiz format :